 For disputes under the QCA Act and under the undertaking or an access agreement, there are mechanisms to notify relevant parties that a dispute is on foot, and for those parties to apply to join an arbitration.
-The QCA would then be able, if it found it appropriate, to join relevant parties to a collective arbitration.
-The relevant provisions differ depending on whether the disputes involve access seekers or access holders.
+The QCA would then be able, if it found it appropriate, to join relevant parties agreed on the determination, and no other relevant stakeholder was adversely affected (s.
+119(7) of the QCA Act).
+See section 2.2 of this guideline.